ramthiagu/bot-education/README.md

 ## Summary of this Repository

-`boteducation` is a place for additional resources around Microsoft Bot Framework and related bot topics.
+`bot-education` is a place for training resources around Microsoft Bot Framework and related bot topics.
+This includes samples and documentation.

 ## MS Bot Framework Resources